somikhailov/microservices/README.md

 ### For running local pipeline

-> for local rinning variables stores in `.secrets`
+> for local running variables stores in `.secrets`

 ```bash
 act